Facts about STDs Everyone Needs to Know

 It is quite true that most sexually transmitted infections can be completely cured if they are caught at an early stage.
 However, if left untreated, STIs can pose a long-term risk to your health and fertility.
 And the sad fact is that certain STDs are eventually fatal.

-While each STD causes different health problems, overall, they can cause:
+While each STD causes different health problems, overall, they can have some common consequences:

 - Ectopic or tubal pregnancies which can be fatal to the mother and are always fatal to the unborn baby.